Hoppin' John Soup

 This soup is a riff on the traditional black-eyed peas, greens, and rice dish known as Hoppin’ John.
 This traditional Southern dish is eaten on New Year’s Day to ensure good luck in the coming year.

 It is said that the beans represent coins, and the greens represent dollars, so eating the dish as a New Years' ritual is done to bring prosperity.
-Mostly, it’s just a delicious way to start the year off with a dose of something “lucky” to eat, while also making use of any leftover Christmas Ham.
+Mostly, it’s just a delicious way to start the year off with a dose of something “lucky” to eat while also making use of any leftover Christmas Ham.

 The traditional succotash-style rendition of Hoppin’ John is wonderful, but with so many of us resolving to 1) avoid grains, 2) eat more veggies, and 3) consume more bone broth, I began tinkering with the recipe to turn it into a hearty soup that meets all three goals.
-The result was such a hit, I had to share it with you.
+The result was such a hit I had to share it with you.

 Soups are like the salads of winter in that they’re a great way to pack in our veggie servings.
 Unlike salads, they’re warming to the body during the chilly months.
 It’s also a great way to nourish your gut, skin, hair, and nail health with collagen-rich bone broth.

-Let's Talk Black-eyed Peas
+Let's Talk Black-Eyed Peas

 As always, adhere to the diet that works best for your body and your unique dietary needs and sensitivities.
 If you can tolerate them, beans should not be overlooked as a heart-healthy, affordable, plant-based source of protein, fiber, and micronutrients.

 To ease digestion, improve nutrient absorption, and reduce phytic acid content, simply soak the dried beans in cool water for at least 6 hours before cooking.
-Drain and rinse thoroughly, before cooking in fresh water.
+Drain and rinse thoroughly before cooking in fresh water.

-How to Choose the Best Ham
+Choosing the Best Ham

 - Black Eyed Peas are in fact a bean that is high in fiber, protein, and several micronutrients like folate, copper, thiamine, iron, magnesium, and zinc.
 They’re also high in polyphenols, an antioxidant plant compound that protects against cell damage and prevents disease.
 To ease digestion and improve nutrient absorption, be sure to soak dried beans for at least 6 hours, then drain and rinse prior to cooking in plenty of fresh water.